BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==

+= 2.1.6.6 - 3.
+March 2018
+* Added a default error message to the error handling just in case we have a error but no message
+* Check if the user id is_wp_error and get the error message
+* Added description and Label to the upload field drop zone

 = 2.1.6.5 - 29.
 March 2018
 * Changing the submission query to use wpdp